Preferential attachment with location-based choice: Degree distribution in the noncondensation phase: Noncondensation phase degree distribution

-for large enough $k$, given from the proof of Theorem \ref{ThmLocalDegree}.
-Now, since we work in the noncondensation phase, $\Psi(x)$ is the unique zero of $F_1(y;x,\Psi)$, defined in Section \ref{SubSecPhase}.
-Due to the structure of $F_1(y;x,\Psi)=0$, we can see that the inverse of $\Psi$ exists and that it is a polynomial.
+as $k\to\infty$.
+If $f\equiv c$ is constant (e.g.\ when $\Xi_s=1/r$), the exponent does not depend on $x$ and the claim follows immediately.
+Hence, we assume that $f$ is non constant.
+Now, since we work in the noncondensation phase, $\Psi(x)$ is the unique zero of $F_1(y;x,\Xi)$, defined in Section~\ref{SubSecPhase}.
+Due to the structure of $F_1(\Psi(x); x,\Xi)=0$, we can see that the inverse of $\Psi$ exists and that it is a polynomial.
 Thus, it is differentiable.
 Together with $\Psi(0)=0$, almost surely, and $\Psi(1)=1$ a change of variable leads to